NGdev2/Inception-of-things-42/README.md

 ## About Kubernetes

-**Kubernetes (K8s)** is an open-source tool developed by Google that automates the deployment, scaling, and management of containerized applications.
-It handles updates, monitors application health, and restarts them if they fail.
+**Kubernetes (K8s)** is an open-source tool developed by Google that automates the deployment, scaling and management of containerized applications.
+It handles updates, monitors application health and restarts them if they fail.
 Kubernetes provides a robust framework for **running distributed systems reliably and efficiently.**

 ## I. K3s and Vagrant